October 06, 2024

 can it?

-If I hadn't fled home like I did,
+If I hadn't fled home,

-I could be wishing everyone
+I could be giving everyone my best wishes

-a happy new year right this moment.
+right this moment.

 Did I mess something up

-somewhere along the way?
+along the way somewhere?

 But I put absolutely everything I had at stake.